Derivation of the robustness from the concurrence: Introduction

 Here, $\lambda_i$ are the eigenvalues, in decreasing order, of the Hermitian matrix $R=\sqrt{\sqrt{\rho}\tilde{\rho}\sqrt{\rho}}$, where $\tilde{\rho}=\left(\sigma_y\otimes\sigma_y\right)\rho^*\left(\sigma_y\otimes\sigma_y\right)$.
 Note that $\lambda_i$ are real and positive numbers.
 For calculations it is convenient to use the eigenvalues of the non-Hermitian matrix $\rho\tilde{\rho}$ which have the form $\lambda_i^2$.
+The value of concurrence ranges from 0 for separable states to 1 for maximally entangled states.
 Another interesting definition of the measure of entanglement is the geometric measure of entanglement proposed by Shimony \cite{shimony1998}.
 Its properties and different definitions were considered in papers \cite{brody2001,wei2003} and \cite{chen2014}, respectively.
 In paper \cite{frydryszak2017}, the geometrical measure was quantified in terms of mean values of observables of the entangled system.
 An algorithm to explore entanglement of a bipartite system based on maximization of the Schmidt norms was discussed in paper \cite{reuvers2018}.

-We propose to quantify the measure of entanglement in terms of mixing.
+In papers \cite{vidal1999,steiner2003} were proposed to quantify the measure of entanglement in terms of mixing.
 Adding the maximally mixed state with a certain weight to the entangled state leads to its factorization.
-So, the minimal value of weight that transforms the system into a disentangled state can be used as a degree of entanglement of this system.
+The minimal value of weight that transforms the system into a disentangled state can be used as a degree of entanglement of this system (robustness).
+The robustness of state $\rho_0$ relative to separable state $\rho_s$ is the minimal value of $\omega\geq 0$ for which $\rho=(1-\omega)\rho_0+\omega\rho_s$ is separable \cite{vidal1999}.
 In the present paper, we apply this consideration to a two-qubit system (section \ref{secdeff}).
-As a result, in section \ref{secpqs}, we obtain an explicit expression for the entanglement measure in the case of pure states.
-Also, in section \ref{secmqs} we consider some special cases of mixed states.
+As a result, in section \ref{secpqs}, using the concurrence as a quantitative measure of entanglement, we obtain an explicit expression for the robustness relative to the maximally mixed state in the case of pure states.
+Also, in section \ref{secmqs} we derive the robustness for some special cases of mixed states.
 Finally, the discussion is presented in section \ref{concl}.